Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 ## More tools?

 In this workshop, "**BYO**" can mean "**Bring Your Own**" model or "**Build Your Own**" model.
-Whatever the case, the goal here is to show how you can leverage open-source tool as part of your development lifecycle.
+Whatever the case, the goal here is to show how you can leverage open-source tools as part of your development lifecycle.
 In the cloud-native ecosystem, there are many tools available for managing AI/ML workloads.
 Each tool has its own areas of focus, and they often complement each other.
-Here's how I view the three tools (KitOps, Cog, and KAITO) complement each other in the context of a complete AI/ML workflow:
+Here's how I view the this tool stack (KitOps, Cog, and KAITO) and how they complement each other in the context of a complete AI/ML workflow:

 ![KitOps, Cog, and KAITO fitment](./kitops+cog+kaito.png)